 - Bookmark your posts on social media.

-- Contact you via contact forms
+- Contact you using contact forms

-- Open support tickets
+- Open a support ticket

-- And much more …
+- And so much more …

 One last thing on the subject of plugins: